 Your data may be accessed and used for the following reasons:

-- If you contact Artifolk customers by email or other enquiry regarding the delivery of your order, we will use any data you supply to us in the course of that enquiry in order to assist with your requests and communicate with you regarding them.
+• If you contact Artifolk customer service by email or other enquiry regarding the delivery of your order, we will use any data you supply to us in the course of that enquiry in order to assist with your requests and communicate with you regarding them.

 Communications with you and with delivery companies regarding your order, which may contain personal data, are recorded within PHL’s ticketing system.
 This information is anonymised 30 days after the conclusion of the process.